Pollen-lab/CrossPeak/README.md

 #### Step B: Liftover the consensus peaks from the ancestral genome to individual species genomes
 Consensus summit regions are lifted over from the ancestral genome to each individual species genome.

 #### Step 4: Concatenate regions and make summits from peaks
 Import: [species]_consensus_summits_[overlap_tol]_lo.bed
 We take the union of the lifted ranges and exclude peaks that failed liftover, lifted to multiple chromosomes, or whose lifted summit widths are more than an indel tolerance (default is 5 bp) different from the original summit widths.
 Then, we rebuild peaks on the individual species genomes by extending the summits by 250 bp in each direction.

 #### Step 5: Remove peaks that do not meet criteria from both species
 We compare the location of the consensus summits with the original summit location and exclude peaks with summits that are too far from the original summit or overlap blacklisted regions in any species.
 After this step, round 1 is complete and peaks in the consensus set are “round 1 consensus peaks.”
+See description under Outputs below.
 If you only care about the highest confidence consensus peaks and do not care about species-specific peaks, you could end the analysis here.

 #### Step 6: Combine potentially species-specific peaks that failed to make it into consensus set
 Export: [species]_spec_summits.bed
 For each species, we combine peaks that failed to lift from that species’ genome to the ancestral genome in Step A and peaks that originated from that species’ genome, lifted to the ancestral genome, but failed to lift back to one of the other species’ genomes in Step B. These represent potentially species-specific peaks that will be explored further.